Categories

 Transit: Longing for Ha Long Bay

-I’ve been eying Ha Long Bay for some time now.
+I’ve been eying Halong Bay for some time now.
 In fact, I was supposed to go here on my first visit to Vietnam but ended up in the central area instead.
-But that place didn’t disappoint as well since it has 3 World Heritage sites that each yielded a unique experience: from the elaborate citadels and tomb raiding at Hue, warping back in time at the French Colonial streets of Hoi An and exploring the Ancient Kingdom of the Champas at My Son.
+But that place didn’t disappoint as well since it has 3 World Heritage sites that yielded each a unique experience: from the elaborate citadels and tomb raiding at Hue, warping back in time at the French Colonial streets of Hoi An and exploring the Ancient Kingdom of the Champas at My Son.
 But the natural wonder of a karst-filled bay has quite an appeal that I went fidgety with delight when my buddy Oggie informed me he was going to northern Vietnam.
 After much convincing and being accompanied by a clown good friend, I just couldn’t pass this up and joined the trip.